What is a Crime of Violence Under 18 USC Section 924(c)? U.S. v. Davis, United States Supreme Court, Decided June 24, 2019

 How a “crime of violence” is defined matters – whether you are being prosecuted in state court or federal court, if your alleged offense is defined as a crime of violence, it can substantially increase your sentence if you are convicted, it can affect your placement and inmate status, and it can affect whether and when you are eligible for early release.

 In U.S. v.
-Davis, the US Supreme Court found that 18 USC Section 924(c), which provides additional penalties for a person who uses, carries, or possesses a firearm in connection with a crime of violence, must be interpreted using the “categorical approach,” is unconstitutionally vague, and cannot be enforced unless the legislature rewrites the statute for clarity.
+Davis, the US Supreme Court found that the “residual clause” of 18 USC Section 924(c), which provides additional penalties for a person who uses, carries, or possesses a firearm in connection with a crime of violence, must be interpreted using the “categorical approach,” is unconstitutionally vague, and cannot be enforced unless the legislature rewrites the statute for clarity.
+The Court’s holding does not affect the “elements clause” of 924(c).

 What is a Crime of Violence Under 18 USC Section 924(c)?